tlevine/dada.pink/stuff/when-i-have-a-house/index.md

 Weight is also an issue.
 Weight limits on airplanes are usually 50 pounds or 23 kilograms.
 Weight limits on trains are usually higher.

-With some thought, fitting all the furniture in one bag should be quite doable.
+If the furniture is thoughtfully selected, it can definitely fit in three bags.
-Fitting it all in three bags should be very easy.
+One bag is also possible, but it might need more planning.